Hi and Welcome to this digital education in Vocean and its platform.

-Now, the next image contains a lot of information, so let’s try to break this down.
-Essentially, this page works similarly to the links.
+This leads you to the page as seen in the image below and works similarly to the links.
 You have the same drop-down list to choose which of the activities to give access to.
 This is encircled at the top of the image.

 You then see two columns, “Leader” and “Participant”.
 And then you see a list of all the people in the space as you.
 Then you can add these people to this activity as either a participant or a leader (if you want them to co-lead with you).

 Remember to add these people to all activities you want them to have access to in the drop-down list.

 The Report Tool

 We are now getting to the end of this education in the Vocean platform.
 However, we have one of the most important features left.
 Let’s take a look at a picture that showcases how Vocean’s model can be used for different processes.

 This is essentially what the Vocean model boils down to.
 The first three steps of this process is covered by the Workboard and the three activities used together with effective meetings.
 Next up in this process is step 4, and that is to make a decision based on the results of all the activities.
 In order to be able to make smart decisions, Vocean has an automatically created report that compiles all of the data from the activities.
 And of course it’s fully editable!